In this post, I’d like to share my experience in passing my first AWS exam and start chronicling the journey to the next.

 If you’re not sure which exam to start with, let me suggest taking the same route I did and take the Cloud Practitioner Exam first.
 While it’s not a highly coveted exam (compared to the Associate, Professional, or Speciality exams), I would suggest taking it if you are beginning to dive into the AWS certification process, especially if you are in the role of a consultant or architect.

 To me, the Cloud Practitioner exam feels like it leans towards that ‘overall / 50,000-foot view’ of the AWS Platform and Services, which is typically something you need to articulate to clients.
-By prepping for the exam you learn a lot about the billing side of the AWS Services as well as using Organizations with multiple accounts… something the other levels don’t pay much cover in detail or at all.
+By prepping for the exam you learn a lot about the billing side of the AWS Services as well as using Organizations with multiple accounts… something the other levels pay little attention to or completely skipp all together.

 Don’t get me wrong it also wants to make sure you understand some basic functionality of the AWS Services.
 However, it doesn’t require such in-depth knowledge of them.